-· Other cases equivalent to the above.
+• Other cases equivalent to the above.

-At the application stage for this program there are no limitations regarding the submission of proposals to other competitive funding programs, etc. If a R&D project is selected by another competitive funding program, report this promptly to JST at the contact address (boshu-koritsu@jst.go.jp).
-If reporting is omitted, the approval decision for the R&D project may be revoked.
+At the application stage for this program, there are no limitations regarding the submission of proposals to other competitive research funding programs or other research funds.
+If an R&D project is selected by another competitive research funding program or other research funds, report this promptly to JST at the contact address (boshu-koritsu@jst.go.jp).
+If there is any omission in this report, there is a possibility that the R&D project will be rejected in this program.